voicebase/voicebase-docs/docs/how-to-guides/languages.rst

 --------------------------------------

-`Semantic keywords and topics <keywordsandtopics.html>`__ are not currently supported with Spanish and Portuguese.
-When transcribing in these languages, don't enable these options in your configuration.
+`Semantic keywords and topics <keywordsandtopics.html>`__ are not currently supported with German, Italian, or Portuguese, please disable the feature in your configuration for these languages.

 .. code:: json